ThomasHake/OnlineCalendar/README.md

 nodemon index.js				#starts Server

-you can now open LocalHost:3000 in web browser to see calendar
+you can now open LocalHost:3000 in any web browser to see the calendar